 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Updated Aug., 2020.

 When I was younger, right after college, and through most of my 20's into law school, I never sent out Christmas cards.
-I wasn't sure who I'd send them to, and, most frustratingly, I had no idea what I'd put on them, since we had neither kids nor pets, nor did I necessarily have any images of the two of us that I wanted to include.
+I wasn't sure who I'd send them to, and, perhaps most frustratingly, I had no idea what I'd put on them, since we had neither kids nor pets, the only two things I figured people were interested in seeing!

 As I hit my mid-20’s, I started receiving quite a few holiday cards from coworkers, family, friends from college and law school, etc., and felt badly not reciprocating.
-I got so excited when one came in the mail or arrived on my desk at work, yet I didn't reciprocate.
+I got *so excited* each time a Christmas card came in the mail or arrived on my desk at work, yet I didn't reciprocate.
 And, I did start to suspect that if I didn't hold up my end of the Christmas card sending bargain soon, they might stop coming.
-With some encouragement from my boss, I made the leap and started sending them out from just my husband and I.

-For me, Minted worked perfectly - they have unique products with clean, modern designs that can be individually personalized (with very little effort from me).
-It's quick and easy to narrow selections based on the holiday message (Happy Holidays, Hanukkah, Christmas, New Years, etc.) and whether you even want a card with the option to include a personalized message.
+For me, Minted works perfectly.
+They have unique products with clean, modern designs that can be individually personalized, generally with very little effort from me.
+Additionally, it's quick and easy to narrow selections based on the holiday message (Happy Holidays, Hanukkah, Christmas, New Years, etc.) and whether you even want a card with the option to include a personalized message.

 You may also like...

 Love it?
 Pin it!